-The user interface (UI) consists of a main window, called the Project view, and specialized windows or views for different tasks.
+The graphical user interface (GUI) consists of a main window, called the Project view, and specialized windows or views for different tasks.
 For details about each of the features, see Chapter 2, User Interface Overview of the Synopsys FPGA Synthesis Reference Manual.

-Synplify Pro Interface
+Synplify Pro Standard Interface